andreafra/andreafranchini.com/src/content/articles/paper-privacy-online-proctoring-tools.md

 title: "Do online proctoring tools ensure students' privacy and fair-treatment?"
 subtitle: "Andrea Franchini, February 2021"
 publishDate: 2021-01-14
-description: "A paper I wrote for my Computer Ethics Class about remote exams and the tools used to monitor students' behavior, pondering whether this kind of software poses a threat to student privacy and equal conditions.
-It's not particularly long, around 3500 words."
+description: "A Computer Ethics paper about remote exams and the tools used to monitor students' behavior, and their impact on student privacy and fairness."
 tags:
     - Computer Ethics
     - Privacy
     - Proctoring Tools
 ---

 [Download as PDF](/docs/paper_privacy_proctoring_tools.pdf)